wolfgarbe/WordSegmentationDP/README.md

 * Both dictionary terms and input term are expected to be in **lower case**.

 You can build your own frequency dictionary for your language or your specialized technical domain.
-The SymSpell spelling correction algorithm supports languages with non-latin characters, e.g Cyrillic, Chinese or [Georgian](https://github.com/irakli97/Frequency_Dictionary_GE_363_202).
+Languages with non-latin characters are supported, e.g Cyrillic, Chinese or [Georgian](https://github.com/irakli97/Frequency_Dictionary_GE_363_202).

 ---